Sports in Birmingham, Alabama

-Sports in Birmingham, Alabama include several minor league professional teams and college sports.
-The city of Birmingham and the Birmingham metro area have no major professional sport franchises.
+Sports in Birmingham, Alabama, include several minor league professional teams and college sports.
+The City of Birmingham and the Birmingham metro area have no major professional sport franchises.
 The Birmingham area is home to the Birmingham Barons, the AA minor league affiliate of the Chicago White Sox, which plays at Regions Field in the Southside adjacent to Railroad Park.
-The University of Alabama at Birmingham (UAB Blazers) has a popular basketball program, and Samford University, located in Homewood, has basketball and football teams.
-The Hoover Metropolitan Stadium in the suburb of Hoover is home to the Southeastern Conference Baseball Tournament which drew more than 108,000 spectators in 2006.
-There is also an amateur soccer association, known as La Liga.
-The Birmingham area also hosts the Alabama Alliance basketball and Tragic City Rollers roller derby teams.
+The University of Alabama at Birmingham (UAB Blazers) and Samford University in Homewood have popular collegiate sports teams, including college basketball and football.
+The Hoover Metropolitan Stadium is home to the Southeastern Conference Baseball Tournament, which drew more than 108,000 spectators in 2006 and continues to draw large crowds today.
+The city also hosts a USL team: the Birmingham Legion FC.
+The Birmingham area also hosts the Alabama Youth Sports Alliance basketball league and Tragic City Rollers women's roller derby team.

 Birmingham's Legion Field has hosted several college football postseason bowl games, including the Dixie Bowl (1948–49), the Hall of Fame Classic (1977–85), the All-American Bowl (1986–90), the SEC Championship Game (1992–93), the SWAC Championship Game (1999–2012), the Magic City Classic (1946–present) and, currently, the Birmingham Bowl (formerly the BBVA Compass Bowl, 2006–present).
 The Southeastern Conference, Southwestern Athletic Conference, and Gulf South Conference are also headquartered in Birmingham.

 In 1996, Legion Field hosted early rounds of Olympic soccer where it drew record crowds.
 The field has also hosted men's and women's World Cup qualifiers and friendlies.
-A switch from natural grass to an artificial surface has left the stadium's role as a soccer venue in doubt.
+The field has switched from natural grass to artificial turf, a controversial move that has people questioning the stadium's role as a professional soccer venue.
 In 2019, Legion Field was also the home of the Birmingham Iron of the Alliance of American Football.

 The U.S. Paralympic Training Facility is located in Birmingham and was a primary filming location for the 2005 documentary film Murderball, about wheelchair rugby players.